 4695 Chabot Road

-Anyone who collects Social Security benefits before full retirement age — including retired workers, their spouses, divorced spouses, survivors and minor dependent children — are subject to an earnings limitation that may reduce or wipe out their benefits.
-The earnings cap restrictions apply only to wages or salary from a job, not other forms of income, such as investments, pensions, government benefits or rental property.
+Anyone who collects Social Security benefits before full retirement age — including retired workers, their spouses, divorced spouses, survivors, and minor dependent children — is subject to an earnings limitation that may reduce or wipe out their benefits.
+The earnings cap restrictions apply only to wages or salary from a job, not other forms of income, such as investments, pensions, government benefits, or rental property.

-In 2022, if you are younger than full retirement age for the entire year, you lose $1 in Social Security benefits for every $2 you earn over $19,560.
-The earnings cap is indexed to inflation and increases in any year where there is a cost-of-living (COLA) adjustment.
-If you work for someone else, only your wages count toward Social Security’s earnings limits.
-If you’re self-employed, only your net earnings from self-employment count toward the earnings cap restrictions.
+In 2023, if you elect to receive benefits but are younger than full retirement age for the entire year, you lose $1 in Social Security benefits for every $2 you earn over $19,560.
+The earnings cap is indexed to inflation and increases in any year with a cost-of-living (COLA) adjustment.
+Only your wages count toward Social Security's earnings limits if you work for someone else.
+If you're self-employed, only your net earnings from self-employment count toward the earnings cap restrictions.

 Back to Main Social Security Planning Page